Mihir-DG/Modelling-Planetary-Climate/README.md

 * **Matplotlib 3.3.4**: Used to present results graphically.
 * **datetime 3.9.4**: Handles time incrementation (timedelta) and monitors program runtime and the equilibrium time.
 * **metpy 1.0.1**: Provides important observed meteorological constants used to set up a relatively realistic model.
-* **sympl 0.4.0**: Used for the Adams-Bashforth numerical integration technique used to move the model through time.
+* **sympl 0.4.0**: Used for the Adams-Bashforth numerical integration technique that moves the model through time.
 It is also a primary dependency for CLiMT functioning, including the definition of the state dictionary and handling of component objects.
 * **csv 3.9.5**: Used to pass output data to dedicated programs for graphing.